SystemsApproach/security/intro.rst

 replaced static hostname-to-address mapping files in the 1980s and subsequently become critical to the operation of the Internet.
-Clearly the information served up by DNS needs to be robust against manipulation by adversaries, and hence there has been a multi-decade effort to add security to the DNS.
+Clearly the information served up by DNS needs to be robust against manipulation by adversaries, and hence, there has been a multi-decade effort to add security to the DNS.
 The fact that this continues to roll on illustrates some of the challenges in making incremental updates to the distributed infrastructure of the Internet.